-The candidate must provide a list of five potential external evaluators and provide any information about potential conflicts by June 1.
-The Department Chair, after consulting with the RPT Advisory Committee Chair and the candidate's mentor, and considering the list of potential evaluators submitted by the candidate as well as any information about any conflicts, will obtain no fewer than four external evaluations for each formal tenure review and each formal promotion (either to Associate Professor or to Professor) review.
+The candidate must provide a list of 5-7 potential external evaluators and provide any information about potential conflicts by March 1.
+The RPT Advisory Committee and the Department Chair consider the list of potential evaluators submitted by the candidate as well as any information about any conflicts and will obtain no fewer than 3 external evaluations for each formal tenure review and each formal promotion (either to Associate Professor or to Professor) review.

-External evaluators are not required for a mid-probationary formal retention review; however, three external evaluators are required for a triggered formal retention review in which a majority of the RPT Advisory Committee votes that the quality of the candidate's research/creative activity is at issue.
+External evaluators are not required for a mid-probationary formal retention review or a triggered formal retention review.

-For all reviews requiring external evaluators, at least two (2) external evaluators will be from the candidate's list, and at least one (1) external evaluator will not be on the candidate's list.
+For all reviews requiring external evaluators, at least 1 external evaluator will be from the candidate's list, and at least 1 external evaluator will not be on the candidate's list.

 The Department Chair will send potential external evaluators a standard solicitation letter, including notification of whether the candidate has waived the right to see the evaluations, and will provide them with a copy of this approved RPT Statement.
+Usually by May 1, candidates determine what publications to send to reviewers along with a current vita and personal statement.
 External evaluators shall be asked to submit their evaluations no later than the file closing date.
-The candidate is advised to consult with the Department Chair in deciding to waive or not to waive the right to see the evaluations.